0karl0/sam_server/README.md

 # Artwork Object Detection Server

-This fork removes SAM and Rembg processing and instead uses YOLO models trained on artwork to detect objects.
+This fork removes SAM and Rembg processing and instead uses detection models trained on artwork (YOLO, DETR, D-FINE) to detect objects.
 Each model produces a single output image with bounding boxes and its name overlaid on the image.

 ## Model Weights

+Place any detection weights (`.pt`/`.pth`) in `shared/models` (mounted at `/models` in the containers).
+Files with `detr` or `dfine` in their names are treated as DETR or D‑FINE models; everything else loads through the YOLO interface.
+The worker monitors this directory and loads new weights on the fly so you can drop in additional models without restarting the container.

 ```bash
 # Server 1